• Skip to primary navigation

 The Amish do celebrate Thanksgiving.
 They recognize it as a special day set aside to be thankful for all their blessings.

 However, Thanksgiving comes right in the middle of their wedding season, and their weddings are on Tuesdays and Thursdays.
 So, many Amish will be attending a wedding on Thanksgiving Day.
-But if they don't have a wedding on that day, they will probably enjoy a relaxing day at home or with family.
+But if they don't have a wedding on that day, they may want to enjoy a relaxing day at home or with family.

 Some of the Amish will cook a big feast for Thanksgiving.
 But others have been enjoying a big meal of turkey and dressing at numerous weddings recently.
 So they may not feel like having a big meal for Thanksgiving.